Open-Models/Base/README.md

 The digital commons are based on an entire culture of contribution.
 The contributions of each individual contribute to the prosperity of the whole, provided that the ecosystem around a project is able to include external players.

-A [contribution guide](organisation/contribution-guidelines.md) explains different ways to help on this brick of knowledge project.
+A [contribution guide](organisation/contribution-guidelines.md) explains different ways to help on this project of knowledge base.

 Many ways to participate in this democratization of open models!